ChristianUlbrich/dockerswarmstill.rocks/docs/gitlab-ci.md

 # GitLab CI runner for CI/CD
+/// note

+🦄🦄🦄 **THIS IS CURRENTLY OUTDATED AND WILL BE ADJUSTED SOON, STAY TUNED!** 🦄🦄🦄

+///

 <a href="https://about.gitlab.com/" target="_blank">GitLab</a> is an open source Git code management system, similar to GitHub and Bitbucket.